Identicide: Comparison

 Another example of identicide is in the case of the "Stolen Generations" of Australia (1910s–1970s), when aboriginal children were forcibly taken from their families, given new names, and raised in non-Indigenous households to prevent them from identifying as Aboriginal.
 Both Canada and Australia implemented policies that forcibly removed Indigenous children from their families, aiming to assimilate them into settler society and erase their cultural identities.
-So while Canada’s Residential Schools were a form of cultural genocide (aiming to eradicate Indigenous culture), Australia's Stolen Generations also engaged in identicide by actively severing the children's ability to recognize themselves as Aboriginal.
+So while Canada's Residential Schools were a form of cultural genocide (aiming to eradicate Indigenous culture), Australia's Stolen Generations also engaged in identicide by actively severing the children's ability to recognize themselves as Aboriginal.

 When compared to cultural genocide, identicide goes further by specifically targeting the ability of individuals to identify as part of a distinct group.
 It involves erasing not just cultural elements but the markers that allow people to recognize themselves as members of that group.
 This can include suppressing historical memory, eliminating identity records, or forcing individuals to assimilate in ways that make it impossible for them to reclaim their heritage.

 Implementation

 Identicide includes willful acts of destruction of the places, symbols, objects and other cultural property that represents the identity of a people, with the intent to erase the cultural narrative of that people in a particular region over time.
 Targets are often "symbolic landscapes" that, according to Sarah Jane Meharg, "create a particularity of place, [and] also act as narratives of collective memory that underpin the cohesion and identity of groups."
-The tactics involved in identicide eliminate the bond between places and people, and include (but are not restricted to) the burning of libraries and literature, the bombing of symbolic and sacred sites, as well as the appropriation of the vernacular places that have no military importance during conflict with the exception that a group of people is rooted to these places.
+The tactics involved in identicide eliminate the bond between places and people, and include (but are not restricted to) the burning of libraries and literature, the bombing of symbolic and sacred sites, forced assimilation, as well as the appropriation of the vernacular places that have no military importance during conflict with the exception that a group of people is rooted to these places.

-During Armed Conflict
+During armed conflict

 The co-opting of place by identity groups is a threat to the status quo during conflicts, and it becomes a tactical approach to destroy that which represents identity (beliefs, ways, practices, rituals) and which inspires them as a people; this last point contributes to the end objective of sustaining gains in warfare by a belligerent by eliminating the ability of an enemy to retaliate in destroying its will through erasing its identity.
 Belligerents seek to systematically destroy identity elements, causing anomie and other behavioral and attitudinal reactions, which can result in the group moving away, or submitting to control.